Magic Direction & Design for Theatre

 Want to make your most ambitious theatrical pipe dreams come to life?
 I can help.

-I’ve been a magician for even longer than I’ve been a theatre maker, and I pull from decades of deep magic knowledge and experience when serving as a magic director, magic designer, and magic consultant on numerous theatre projects, from intimate indie plays to multi-award-winning worldwide sensations.
+I’ve been a magician for longer than I’ve been a theatre maker, and I pull from decades of deep magic knowledge and experience when serving as a magic director and magic designer on everything from intimate indie plays to multi-award-winning worldwide sensations.
 I believe magic can be used as a uniquely powerful theatrical language in ways we have yet to explore to the fullest in Canadian theatre, and I’m trying to be a leader in discovering its full potential.

-I’ve also served as the Magic Director & Designer for the world premiere of The Extinction Therapist (Theatre Aquarius, dir.
-Christine Brubaker), the Associate Illusion Designer for a new adaptation of A Christmas Carol (Florida’s Maltz Jupiter Theatre), the Magic & Effects Associate for Franklin’s Key (Pig Iron Theatre), the Magic Consultant for Bullfinch’s Mythology (Tottering Biped Theatre, dir.
-Ric Knowles), and I’ve taught sleight of hand to students in Humber College’s Theatre Performance program to perform in their Physical Theatre Showcase.
+I’ve also served as Magic Director & Designer for the world premiere of The Extinction Therapist (Theatre Aquarius, dir.
+Christine Brubaker), the world premiere of Versus (QuipTake/The Theatre Centre), the world premiere of Richard III: A Spectacular Stand Up Act (Caravan Farm Theatre), and the Canadian premiere of Clyde’s by Lynn Nottage (Canadian Stage, dir.
+Philip Akin).
+I have also been the Associate Illusion Designer for a new adaptation of A Christmas Carol (Florida’s Maltz Jupiter Theatre) and the Magic & Effects Associate for the world premiere of Franklin’s Key (Pig Iron Theatre).

 If you’re a theatre artist who wants to (literally) make magic in your next show or find a way to make the impossible possible, let’s chat!
 Nothing is impossible, no matter your level of resource or budget.